-NOTE: This screen can be configured only if QoS is started in the system using the Basic Settings screen.
-The entries are displayed only if QoS is started in the system.
+NOTE: • This screen can be configured only if QoS is started in the system using the Basic Settings screen. • The ent • The entries are displayed only if QoS is started in the system.
 Navigation System > QoS Ingress > Def UserPri Fields Port-specifies the port, which is a combination of interface type and interface ID.
-The interface ID is a combination of slot number and the port number (slot number/port number) Def UserPri-enter the default ingress user priority for the specified port.
+The interface ID is a combination of slot number and the port number (slot number/port number Def UserPri-enter the default ingress user priority for the specified port.
 The default value is 0.
 This value ranges from 0 to 7.
-Buttons Apply-modifies attributes and saves the changes.